auto-pi-lot/autopilot/docs/_sources/index.rst.txt

-.. rpilot documentation master file, created by sphinx-quickstart on Mon Jan 21 15:35:11 2019.
+.. autopilot documentation master file, created by sphinx-quickstart on Mon Jan 21 15:35:11 2019.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.